- Movie Reviews

-Not recommended under 7, parental guidance recommended 7 to 10 due to scary scenes and themes.
+Not recommended under 7; parental guidance to 10 (scary scenes and themes)

 This topic contains:

 |Children under 7||Not recommended due to scary scenes and themes|